I Control My Minions Through...

 - Fawful in Mario & Luigi: Bowser's Inside Story rules the kingdom by simply mind controlling everyone into obedience, then presumably somehow altering their appearance to match his.
 In contrast though, Bowser himself controls his army by simple Loyalty, and his troops actually want to work for him.

-- The Administrator from Team Fortress 2 through Revenge or Fear: Inciting conflict amongst former friends could only distract the RED and BLU Teams from thinking about who was calling the shots for so long.
+- The Administrator from Team Fortress 2 starts out using Money, but felt she had to step it up to Revenge or Fear: Inciting conflict amongst former friends could only distract the RED and BLU Teams from thinking about who was calling the shots for so long.
 Luckily for Helen, in this universe, Even Evil Has Loved Ones, and The Administrator's threats to the people and things most precious to the Teams are enough to let them know what's in store if they ever make a move against her.

-- And then Saxton Hale through Money: After the Gravel Wars end, his promise of a steady paycheck and a steady stream of carnage is what compels the mercenaries to stay.
+- And then Saxton Hale through Money and Sadism: After the Gravel Wars end, his promise of a steady paycheck and a steady stream of carnage is what compels the mercenaries to stay.

 - Father Comstock in BioShock Infinite controls the population of Columbia through... just about anything, really.
 Fanatical loyalty is a particular favorite of his.
 He uses Divine Right to launch into Agenda, Indoctrination, Blind Obedience, the works.
 This gives him Authority.
 His huge cult following allows him to use Fear and (back to indoctrination) cultivates prejudices against all races, including the Irish.
 And his plans for Columbia after his death?
 He spends years labelling his daughter, kept away from the outside world, the Lamb, a sort of angel.
 He even claims she was born in less than a week.
 That's Divine Right and Birthright, right there.
 He's got it all figured out.

 - Ferretina of Girl Genius controlled the lapinemoths by offering them free insurance.
 And it worked.